moabdali/ConnectX/ReadMe.txt

 	- option to pick your pieces (picture)
 	- show whose turn it is via an avatar
-	- more than 2 players (would require extensive recoding)
+	- more than 2 players (would require extensive recoding) v 1.1	- added a default settings option
+	- added a recommended max size for REPL repositories